Devon League 2: Devon League 2 (2003–2009)

 Devon 2 continued as a tier 10 league with promotion to Devon 1.
 However, the cancellation of Devon 3 at the end of the 2002–03 meant that there was no longer relegation.
-From the 2008–09 season onward the league sponsor would be Tribute.
+From the 2008–09 season onward the league sponsor is Tribute.

 Devon 1 South & West (2009–2010)

 For a solitary season Devon 2 was known as Devon 1 South & West.
 It remained a tier 10 league with promotion to Devon 1 and there was no relegation.
-Tribute would continue to sponsor the league.
+Tribute continued to sponsor the league.

 Devon League 2 (2010–2018)

 Devon 1 South & West was renamed back to Devon 2 for the 2010–11 season onward.
 It continued as a tier 10 league with promotion to Devon 1 and there was no relegation.
-Tribute would continue to sponsor the league.
+Tribute continued to sponsor the league.
 At the end of the 2017–18 season Devon 2 was disbanded and all teams transferred into either Devon 1 or the Devon Merit Leagues.